CircleCI-Public/config-preview-sdk/docs/parameters.md

       - run: echo '<< parameters.foo >>'
 ```

-In the above example a value for the parameter `foo` can be passed when invoking the command.
-For instance, passing the parameter `foo` would look something like:
+In this example, a value for the parameter `foo` is passed when invoking the command.
+When you pass the parameter `foo` , you will see the following:

 ```yaml
 jobs: